-This is an informal guide to help new implementers get up to speed with the ActivityPub specification and how to built projects with ActivityPub support.
+This is an informal guide to help new implementers get up to speed with the ActivityPub specification (published as a W3C Recommendation) and how to build projects with ActivityPub support.

 Why choose ActivityPub?

 Why might you choose to implement ActivityPub in your project?
 Possible reasons include: